-Some changes to the Drug List will happen immediately:
+Some changes to the Drug List will happen immediately.
+For example:

-• A new generic drug becomes available.
+A new generic drug becomes available.
 Sometimes, a new generic drug or biosimilar comes on the market that works as well as a brand name drug or original biological product on the Drug List now.
-When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same or we change the cost sharing tier or add new restrictions to the brand name drug or both
+When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same or will be lower.